Road hierarchy

 Six-stage hierarchy of traffic movement: main movement, transition, distribution, collection, access and termination.
-At the start, they occur in reverse order, and intermediary stages may be absent.
+Intermediary stages may be absent, and at the start of movement, these stages occur in reverse order.
 Each stage typically occurs on a corresponding functional road type (e.g. distribution on minor arterials).

 A road hierarchy is a system for categorizing roads.
 Road networks worldwide are typically organized according to one or more schemes: